 Or, even worse, there are no practical storage systems being used.

-A family of five who all stay active with recreational and organized sports can accumulate dozens of pieces of athletic gear of all sizes.
+An average family that stays active with recreational and organized sports can accumulate dozens of pieces of athletic gear of all sizes.

 Take the above photo, for example.
 Between balls, rackets, bikes, baseball and tennis gear, and winter sports gear, a garage can quickly get overwhelmed by all of the things a family uses for their sports.